Biblical Steps to Restore Broken Relationships

 Recovery requires community.
 Restoration requires vulnerability.

-Practically, this means getting into a recovery program or support group, finding a sponsor or mentor who's walked this road, being honest with your family about your struggles, asking for help when you're tempted to use, and letting people speak truth into your life even when it's uncomfortable.
+Practically, that means getting into a recovery program or support group.
+Finding a sponsor or mentor who's walked this road.
+Being honest with your family about your struggles.
+Asking for help when you're tempted.
+Letting people speak truth into your life even when it's uncomfortable.

-For families, humility means admitting you can't control or fix the person struggling, seeking your own support (Al-Anon, family therapy, church community), being honest about your own wounds and anger, and accepting that forgiveness is a process, not a one-time event.
+For families, humility means admitting you can't control or fix the person struggling.
+Seeking your own support, whether that's Al-Anon, family therapy, or church community.
+Being honest about your own wounds and anger.
+Accepting that forgiveness is a process, not a one-time event.
+And taking care of yourself through the process.
+We wrote a full guide on how to take care of yourself when a loved one is in rehab.

-I've seen countless men enter our program thinking they could do it alone.
-One man told me, "I don't need all this group stuff.
+One man entered our program thinking he could do it alone.
+"I don't need all this group stuff.
 I just need to stop using."
 Six months later, he was using again because he isolated instead of reaching out when he was struggling.

 The men who succeed are the ones who swallow their pride and let people in.
 They share when they're tempted.
 They ask for prayer.
 They show up to meetings even when they don't feel like it.
 They build a network of people who can speak truth and offer support.